Tag archive for: students

 • Objectives

-• Promoting republican values and raising awareness of anti-racism through graphic design
+• Promote republican values and raise awareness about anti-racism through graphic design

-• Defending the values of Liberty, Equality, and Fraternity
+• Upholding the values of Liberty, Equality, and Fraternity

 • Organization

-• Selection of 10 winners at the end of this contest
+• Selection of 10 winners at the conclusion of this contest

 • Price

-• The 10 best graphic designs will form the basis of an awareness, education, and action campaign against racism and anti-Semitism.
+• The 10 best graphic designs will form the basis of a campaign to raise awareness, educate the public, and take action against racism and antisemitism.

 How to participate: